A Blended Retirement System Roundup

 I’ll admit, when I first learned about the BRS, I was skeptical.
 I’m glad I took the time to educate myself and read, read, read as much as possible about the BRS.
 The DoD has put out a ton of info on the BRS.
 However, it’s always nice to have some fresh and independent perspective.
 Below, I’ve compiled a roundup of my favorite BRS posts from my favorite military personal finance bloggers.

-The Military Guide’s Tricky Details Of The Military Blended Retirement System: It’s Not About The Money
+The Military Guide’s Your Military Blended Retirement System: It’s Not About The Money

-Although I’m listing the 4th article in a series of 4 posts on the BRS, you can read them in order, starting here.
-The active duty Air Force officer behind Military Dollar helps us break down facts vs. myths on the BRS in this post.
+The active duty Air Force officer behind Military Dollar helps us break down facts vs. myths on her page with a big handful of BRS articles.
 Pay special attention to the breakdown of the pension multiplier, where the TSP match will be deposited, and when to sign up for the BRS if you decide BRS is the correct decision for you.